 - Require freedom to change the scope at will, regardless of the cost

 - Unable to define the following scope without previous results

 - Preference for managing all aspects of product development

 - Desire to make decisions based on large data samples

 - More comfortable with incremental payments instead of one large lump sum

 - Need a wide array of choices and an overall consensus before making a decision

-There are many factors that go into choosing which payment arrangement is right for your company; a harrowing endeavor for new inventors.
-As we outlined above, there are advantages to both agreements and deciding which would best fit your organization can be difficult.
-In conclusion, inventors need to take into consideration their business philosophy, product design history, and the structure of their organization before choosing which payment method is best for them.
+Many factors go into choosing which payment arrangement is right for your company.
+As we outlined above, there are advantages to both agreements, and deciding which would best fit your organization can be difficult.
+In conclusion, inventors need to consider their business philosophy, product design history, and organizational structure before deciding which payment arrangement is best.

 On the hunt for a product development company?